 Reduced duty rates apply to European Union (EU) imports from countries that have trade agreements with the EU.
 Preferential origin rules in these agreements are used to determine the country of origin of the imported goods.
-EUR1 certificates, Generalised System of Preferences (GSP) form A certificates and invoice declarations are used as proof of preferential origin.
+You can use EUR1 certificates, Generalised System of Preferences (GSP) form A certificates and invoice declarations as proof of preferential origin.

 Non-preferential origin rules apply for purposes other than preferential duty.
 These are used to determine, for example if trade embargoes or Anti-Dumping Duties apply or for compiling statistics.